Supply and Value Chains, and Blockchains

 Key capabilities include:

-• Supply chain collaboration modelling
+• Supply chain mapping and collaboration modelling

 • Supply chains input and output models